 Women's Heart Care

-Women of all ages should be aware of the threat heart disease poses.
-You, like other women, may not know the risk factors or your chances of developing the disease.
-But Allegiance Health is here to help, empowering you to control your risk for heart disease, buy:
+Women of all ages should be aware of heart disease risks.
+Allegiance Health is here to help you take control of your own heart health by:

 - Increasing your awareness of heart disease

 A single risk factor increases your chances of developing or worsening heart-related problems.
 The more risk factors you have, the more at risk you are for a heart attack.
 Some risk factors are:

 - Cigarette smoking

 What You Can Do